Get the newsletter.

 Finally, taste for seasoning.
 The feta and pasta will add salt, but you may want to add a little more to the overall dish.
 And arugula is known for its peppery taste, but you should still add some fresh black pepper to gild this lilly.

-This favorite and easy salad with pasta is the best of all worlds.
-Tossed with feta, basil, tomatoes, and breadcrumbs, this feeds a crowd and is ready in 20 minutes.
+This favorite and easy pasta salad leans heavy on the salad and feta for an especially fresh and colorful pasta salad with tons of flavor.
+Tossed with feta, basil, tomatoes, and olives, this feeds a crowd and is ready in 20 minutes.

 Prep Time10 minutes